elastic/logstash/docs/tutorials/10-minute-walkthrough/index.md

 Go to the logstash web interface in browser: <http://localhost:9292/>

 Try some search queries.
-Click on some results.
+To see all the data, search for '*' (no quotes).
+Click on some results, drill around in some logs.

 ## Want more?